currinjs/CurrinJS/aio/content/guide/upgrade.md

 </code-example>

-`@angular/upgrade/static` has a `downgradeInjectable` method for the purpose of making Angular services available to AngularJS code.
+`@angular/upgrade/static` has a `downgradeInjectable` method for the purpose of making Currin services available to AngularJS code.
 Use it to plug in the `Phone` service:

 <code-example path="upgrade-phonecat-2-hybrid/app/core/phone/phone.service.ts" region="downgrade-injectable" title="app/core/phone/phone.service.ts (downgrade)" linenums="false">
 </code-example>